JapaneseDatabase/JapaneseDictionaryCollection/README.md

 # JapaneseDictionaryCollection
-When creating the Japanese Database, it is important to collect up-to-date and accurate information.
+When creating the Japanese Database, it is important to collect up-to-date and complete information.
 The purpose of this repository to provide tools to collect Japanese words from trusted, opensource references.

 ## Install
-This repository mainly runs in python3.
+This repository is created for python3 >=3.8.
 The code is currently begin developed in python 3.9, but will likly work in older version.
-The required modules can be found in requirements.txt.
+To install, build from the one of the provided sources.
+For example:

 ```
-pip install -r requirements.txt
+pip install Japanese_Dictionary_Collector-__VERSION__-py3-none-any.whl
 ```

 ## Using